tashoyan/docker-spark-submit/README.md

 When building, sbt first tries to invoke `assembly` task (to build a fat jar) and falls back to `package` task.

 Run example:
-TODO Do we need -ti?
-TODO Can we rename the image to simply spark-submit?
 ```
 docker run \
   -ti \